-The 10 Best Rooftop Bars in Dallas for an Elevated Drink
+The 11 Best Rooftop Bars in Dallas for an Elevated Drink

 Located on the 19th floor of The Statler hotel, this downtown pool bar offers stunning views of the city.
 It’s a pool by day and a rooftop lounge by night, offering a beautiful setting to catch some rays and have a few drinks.

-Waterproof’s current cocktail menu includes creations like the Statler Spritz and Newly Fashioned.
-There’s also a mimosa pitcher for $24 if you’re visiting in the morning.
+Waterproof’s current cocktail menu includes creations like the Pink Pistol and Skinny Dip.
 Wine and beer are also available by the glass, bottle, or bucket.

 Gallery Rooftop Lounge at CANVAS Hotel